Santhosh-RP/Excel-Dashboards/README.md

 # Excel-Dashboards
-This repoistory contains dashboard projects of excel
+This repository contains dashboard data of excel different worksheets